LucasBiazi/Install_FNV_Under_Linux_2021/README.md

 Go to your FNV directory and rename the file **FalloutNVLauncher.exe** back to **FNVpatch.exe** and **nvse_loader.exe** to **FalloutNVLauncher.exe**.
 To make sure it has worked, hit play in Steam, go into the game console and type: `GetNVSEVersion`.
 If you received a reply informing the version of your NVSE, than it worked:

 ![Alt text](/images/nvse_version.png "NVSE version.")

+Now go back to your FNV directory and open de Data folder.
+Execute the following commands in the order presented:

+`mkdir NVSE` # Creating a folder called 'NVSE'

+`cd NVSE` # Going within the recently created folder

+`touch NVSE_Config.ini && echo "[Memory]" > NVSE_Config.ini && echo "DefaultHeapInitialAllocMB=400" >> NVSE_Config.ini` # Creating the .ini file

+## New Vegas Anti Crash
+Once again, what it is, why to use it: https://www.nexusmods.com/newvegas/mods/53635/?tab=files

+Download the file through the link above an extract it:
+`7z e NVAC\ -\ New\ Vegas\ Anti\ Crash-53635-7-5-1-0.zip` # Extracting NVAC

+Got to your FNV folder > Data > NVSE and them:
+`mkdir Plugins` # Creating the 'Plugins' folder

+Finally, drop the extracted **nvac.dll** file into youe recently created folder.
+You're done with this one.

+## New Vegas Stutter Remover
+We're almost done, I swear!
+NVSR: https://www.nexusmods.com/newvegas/mods/34832

+You know how it goes, download from the link above and then extract the files:
+`7z e NVSR_4-1-36-34832-4-1-36.zip` # Extracting NVSR

+Now let's move the **sr_New_Vegas_Stutter_Remover.dll** file into our Plugin's folder:
+`mv sr_New_Vegas_Stutter_Remover.dll /SteamLibrary/steamapps/common/Fallout\ New\ Vegas/Data/NVSE/Plugins/`

+Done!

+## INI Files